ishyu/Replica-Economics/_posts/mission.md

 ---
-title: 'Mission Summary'
+title: Mission Summary
-subtitle: 'Learn More.'
+subtitle: Learn More
 description: Here's what gives this SLP token the edge!
 featured_image: '/images/economics.jpg'
 ---